mcutshall/Discourse_Ansible/README.md

 1. SQL Dump

-            Add your .sql dump to group_vars/all/main.yml line 53.
+            Add your sql dump to group_vars/all/main.yml line 53.

 2. Dev email and postgres password